ZoDDeL/Nerdpack-Rotations/Holy Priest 9.2.7/README.md

 ## Features
-* works now in every client language! (dispell isnt updated yet(maybe never) and still requires english wow client !!!)
+* works in every client language! (dispell isnt updated yet(maybe never) and still requires english wow client !!!)

 * force dps toggle (for solo play like questing or torgast. dont use it at dungeons raids!)
 * dispel party toggle